msikma/zenkaku-string/readme.md

-Since these characters are printed as two blocks, but count as one, this causes a problem when trying to accurately measure the length of the string for use in a fixed-width text environment such as the terminal--a string containing one fullwidth character will visually appear to be one character longer than its length value would indicate.
+Since these characters are printed as two blocks, but count as one, this causes a problem when trying to accurately measure the length of the string for use in a fixed-width text environment such as the terminal—a string containing one fullwidth character will visually appear to be one character longer than its length value would indicate.
 This causes e.g. tabulated layouts to be broken.